perebaj/jjhandbook/dsa/README.md

 Similar to the top-down approach, but instead of using recursion, we use a loop to solve the problem.
 The tricky is to find the mathematical relationship between the subproblems, but the performance and the memory usage are better.

+## Doubly Linked List

+- A linked list that has two pointers, one pointing to the next node and the other pointing to the previous node

+- Start with a head and a tail

+- The tail NEXT points to NULL
+- The head PREV pointer points to NULL
+- The tail PREV points to the last node or head at the beginning
+- The head NEXT points to the first node or tail in the beginning

 ## Linked Lists

 ### Introduction